dsorokin/aivika-distributed-test/README.md

 # A Stress-Test Distributed Simulation Model for Aivika

-This test project defines a distributed discrete event simulation model for [aivika-distributed](http://hackage.haskell.org/package/aivika-distributed) from [Aivika](http://www.aivikasoft.com).
+This test project defines a distributed discrete event simulation model for [aivika-distributed](http://hackage.haskell.org/package/aivika-distributed).
 It should return the same reproducible results on computers with the same architecture whatever cluster you create.

 ## What is Tested